Food Production and Supply Management

 - 3087 Advanced Dairy Food Chains

-Plus choice of ONE elective, examples given below (See Programme Specification for further examples):
+Plus a choice of TWO elective, examples given below:

 - 3034 Marketing Communication